peterbozso/peterbozso.github.io/_posts/2019-07-28-what-i-wish-id-known.markdown

 <br/>

 If you ask me, three years is a lot of time.
 Since I am leaving Microsoft soon and this is the third fiscal year that I've spent as a consultant at the company, I though it would be nice to look back and gather the key learnings from this period.
-I learned incredibly lot during these years, because Microsoft was my first true multi-national corporate job, with all it's good and bad.
+I learned incredibly lot during these years, because Microsoft was my first true multi-national corporate job, with all its good and bad.

 So I was thinking recently: how could I recap that?
 What advices would I give myself, if I could travel back in time and have a short chat with my younger self?
 I looked back, wrote those advices down and you can read them below.
 (The order of the advices has nothing to do with their priority.)